aebabis/roguelike/BACKLOG.md

 - Low
   - Prevent room intersection in random dungeon generator
   - Come up with a better name for "speed"
-  - Option to hide health and action bars
+  - Option to hide enemy health and action bars
-  - Site icon
   - Animation speed
   - Consider splitting source/target events into two events
   - Icon to indicate an enemy about to take a double-move